 The powers and responsibilities of each Committee are established in the applicable Committee Charter, which is approved by the Board.
 Each Committee is entitled to engage outside counsel.
-After each Committee meeting, its Chairman reports to the full Board.
+After each Committee meeting, its Chair reports to the full Board.

-Chairman's and Corporate Governance Committee
+Chair's and Corporate Governance Committee

-The Chairman's and Corporate Governance Committee consists of the Chairman, the Vice Chairman and Lead Independent Director, the CEO (Administrateur délégué) and any other member elected by the Board.
-It liaises between the Chairman and the full Board of Directors in order to act as a consultant body to the Chairman and to expedite whenever necessary the handling of the Company's business.
+The Chair's and Corporate Governance Committee consists of the Chair, any Vice Chair, the Lead Independent Director, the CEO (Administrateur délégué) and any other member elected by the Board.
+It liaises between the Chair and the full Board of Directors in order to act as a consultant body to the Chair and to expedite whenever necessary the handling of the Company's business.
 The Committee regularly reviews the corporate governance of the Company and prepares recommendations for the Board.
 It also advises on certain finance-related matters including the Company's financing and financial management and periodically reviews its asset and liability management.
+It receives regular reports on quality, cyber risk as well as legal and litigation matters.